Truehars/resume-builder/README.md

 ## Deployment

-The site is deployed using GitHub Pages at [your-github-pages-url].
+The site is deployed using GitHub Pages at [https://truehars.github.io/resume-builder/](https://truehars.github.io/resume-builder/).

 ## How to Contribute